Skip to main content

 How Does Testosterone Influence Adipose Tissue?

 The influence of testosterone extends to the regulation of fat mass.
-It exerts its effects on through several mechanisms.
+It exerts its effects on adipose tissue through several mechanisms.
 Testosterone can inhibit the differentiation of mesenchymal pluripotent cells into adipocytes (fat cells), instead promoting their commitment to a myogenic (muscle) lineage.
 This effectively reduces the body’s ability to create new fat cells.

 Furthermore, testosterone appears to increase lipolysis, the breakdown of stored fat, by enhancing the sensitivity of fat cells to catecholamines (like adrenaline), which are potent stimulators of fat release.
 It achieves this by increasing the number of beta-adrenergic receptors on the surface of adipocytes.
 This combination of inhibiting fat storage and promoting fat breakdown contributes significantly to the leaner body composition observed in individuals with optimal testosterone levels.